Q: How will I know when my admission decision is available for review?

 Q: I was not offered admission to UMD.
 Can I re-apply?

 Yes, you can re-apply to UMD for a different semester.
 Before reapplying, be sure to review the transfer admission requirements and admitted student profile.
 Additionally, please refer to the decision letter and follow any recommendations provided prior to re-applying.
 For priority consideration, be sure to apply by the early action deadline.

 Appeals for transfer students are considered on the basis of competitiveness and space availability.
 In order for an appeal request to be considered, students must submit new academic information in addition to a completed appeal form.

 If you have new and significant academic information and would like to pursue appealing your decision, please review our Appeal Requests page for more information.

 Q: Can I defer my enrollment to another semester?

 Deferral requests are not guaranteed and will be evaluated on an individual basis only if the applicant meets certain criteria.
-All students that are interested in a deferral are required to pay the confirmation fee of $400 before submitting the deferral request and should review the deferral request criteria.
-Requests must be submitted within 30 days from the date the admission decision letter was received.
+All students that are interested in a deferral are required to confirm their enrollment and pay the $400 confirmation fee before submitting the deferral request.

 Q: When will I know more about financial aid and merit scholarships?